1956 United States presidential election: Results

 Eisenhower led all opinion polls by large margins throughout the campaign.
 On Election Day Eisenhower took over 57% of the popular vote and won 41 of the 48 states.
 Stevenson won only six Southern states and the border state of Missouri, becoming the first losing candidate since William Jennings Bryan in 1900 to carry Missouri.
-Eisenhower carried Louisiana, making him the first Republican presidential candidate to carry the state, or any state in the Deep South for that matter, since Rutherford Hayes had done so in 1876 during Reconstruction, Eisenhower was the first Republican to win two presidential terms since William McKinley in 1900.
+Eisenhower carried Louisiana, making him the first Republican presidential candidate to carry the state, or any state in the Deep South for that matter, since Rutherford Hayes had done so in 1876 during Reconstruction.
+Eisenhower also became the first Republican to win two presidential terms since William McKinley in 1900.

 Eisenhower, who had won in twenty-one of the thirty-nine cities with a population above 250,000 in the 1952 election, won in twenty-eight of those cities in the 1956 election.
 He had won six of the eight largest cities in the Southern United States in the 1952 election and won seven of them with Atlanta being the only one to remain Democratic.

 Of the 3,101 counties/independent cities making returns, Eisenhower won the most popular votes in 2,143 (69.11%) while Stevenson carried 924 (29.80%).
 Unpledged Electors prevailed in 32 counties (1.03%) while Andrews carried two counties (0.06%).

 This election was the last in which Massachusetts voted Republican until 1980 and the last in which Connecticut, Maryland, Michigan, Minnesota, New York, Pennsylvania, Rhode Island, Texas, and West Virginia did so until 1972.
 Conversely this was the last election in which Mississippi voted Democratic until 1976, and is also the last election until 1976 when Alabama gave a majority of its electoral votes to the Democratic candidate.
 As of 2023, this remains the last time that Missouri, Arkansas, Mississippi, Alabama, South Carolina, and North Carolina would back a losing Democratic presidential candidate.
 This was the last election in which both Massachusetts and Minnesota simultaneously voted Republican.

 In 9 Southern states, a slate of third party options emerged as a protest to the civil rights movement.
 This was a continuation of the former Dixiecrat party from 1948.
 The states of Tennessee, Arkansas, Texas, and Virginia went a step farther, nominating Thomas Andrews for president, meanwhile in Kentucky they nominated senator Harry Byrd for president.
 The remaining states of Mississippi, South Carolina, Alabama, and Louisiana, left their electors as "Unpledged".

 Source (Popular Vote): Source (Electoral Vote):